 Communicating with colleagues, professors, university staff, and advisors helps you understand your courses and department policies.
 Do not be afraid of stepping out of your comfort zone.
 If you face any problem, do not hesitate to ask for help.
-Some universities offer their students courses in communication skills, why not register at one if you feel that you are not good at communicating with others, whether written or oral.
-Learning how to communicate with the people around you at university will help you communicate with your coworkers and managers after graduation.
+Some universities offer their students courses in communication skills.
+Why not register at one if you feel that you are not good at communicating with others, whether written or oral?
+Learning how to communicate with the people around you at university will help you communicate with your co-workers and managers after graduation.

 4. Declare Your Major/Minor Properly

 Pursuing the major that interests you is an important factor.
 Many universities do not let you declare which major you are going to choose until you finish your first year.
 Research possible majors and read more about the courses that interest you more from your university website.
 When it comes to choosing, do not choose courses that you think are the most popular or common ones.
-Instead, choose the courses that you are interested in because you will be amazed how well you do in these courses and how well you apply their information into your real life.
+Instead, choose the courses that you are interested in because you will be amazed at how well you do in these courses and how well you apply their information to your real life.

-5. Make and Follow a Budget
+7. Make and Follow a Budget

-Throughout the year, you will spend money buying food, books and transportation tickets.
+Throughout the year, you will spend money buying food, books, and transportation tickets.
 To avoid being penniless, set a budget and get an online job as a freelancer to increase your income.
-To set a budget, calculate your earnings and assign yourself a certain amount each month, add the amount of the first month in a credit card and pay for your needs using your credit card.
+To set a budget, calculate your earnings and assign yourself a certain amount each month, add the amount of the first month to a credit card and pay for your needs using your credit card.
 You can track what you have spent using the mobile app that is attached to your credit card to make yourself stay within your budget.
-When the first month ends, put another amount.
+When the first month ends, put in another amount.
 Do not overuse your credit card or you will end up borrowing money.

-6. Make New Friends
+9. Make New Friends

 Universities are not only for studying.
-You can make lifelong friendships in university.
+You can make lifelong friendships at university.
 It is important to socialise with your new colleagues, but give yourself time before deciding who will be your new best friend.
 Hang out with different groups and get to know as many colleagues as you can.
 You will then be able to determine the colleagues who share your same interests and live a similar lifestyle.

-7. Get Enough Sleep at Night
+12. Get Enough Sleep at Night

 Night sleep plays a vital role in your physical health.
 There is no doubt that staying up late is a lot of fun, but your brain needs rest to function properly.
 If you stay up late regularly, you will not be able to study well and produce high-quality work.
 Try to sleep 7 to 8 hours at night to refresh your mind and avoid health issues.

-8. Maintain Healthy Lifestyle
+13. Maintain a Healthy Lifestyle

-9. Plan for Your Future
+15. Plan for Your Future

 Your future is wide open, and the sky is the limit.
 Planning for your future helps you achieve your goals.
-Gathering information from reliable sources, like the university website or its advisors and counsellors, helps you know more about your university and your field of expertise.
+Gathering information from reliable sources, like the university website or its advisors and counsellors, helps you learn more about your university and your field of expertise.
 This accurate information helps you set your future goals and energises you to do your best to achieve whatever you dream of.

 Lastly, always remind yourself why you are in university, whether to obtain a bachelor's degree, get a certificate, secure a better job, improve your skills, or be more knowledgeable about a specific field.
-Throughout university, give yourself some time to play games, discover new places or dine out with your new friends.
+Throughout university, give yourself some time to play games, discover new places, or dine out with your new friends.
 However, do not put off your assignments and waste your time.
 Believe in yourself and your abilities.
-Sleep well, eat healthy food and stay fit.
-Make your years studying abroad as productive as they can be.
+Sleep well, eat healthy food, and stay fit.
+Make your years studying abroad as productive as they can be!